-The Friends of the Yellowstone Gateway Museum (FYGM) exists to help in raising funds for the Yellowstone Gateway Museum of Park County, a non-profit organization.
+The Friends of the Yellowstone Gateway Museum’s mission is “To support the Yellowstone Gateway Museum of Park County, serving as museum ambassadors, fundraisers, and volunteers.”

 FYGM is a registered 501(c)3 non-profit organization.
 Your donations are tax-deductible.

 Bruce Graham, President

 Bruce Graham is a graduate of Park County High School and Montana State University where he studied history.
 Bruce is a retired Material Manager for Burlington Northern and Montana Rail Link, working in Livingston.

 Kate Todd was born in Massachusetts, raised in Michigan, and studied English and history at Michigan State University and Portland State.
 She’s lived in Montana since 1989 and in Livingston since 1998.
 Kate was president of the Park County Friends of the Arts and also creates folk art.
 She looks forward to event planning and fundraising for the museum.

 Sandrine Olds, Secretary

 Originally from Belgium, Sandrine Olds studied Civil Engineering at MSU and worked locally as an engineer until she and her husband, Andy, had two children.
 Now a substitute teacher, she often brings her family to the museum to enjoy all the things that the museum is doing.
 She’s fascinated by history—the tidbits, not just the big stories.

 Paul Shea, Treasurer